checkmarx-ts/VSTS-Plugin/overview.md

 ![image](CxScan/Images/sample5.png)

 **To complete this step:**
-1. Enter Connection Name – Free text, for example: CxSAST
+1. Enter Connection Name – Free text, for example: Checkmarx
 2. Enter Server URL – URL is provided by Checkmarx following registration
 3. Enter Username – is provided by Checkmarx following registration
 4. Enter Password – is provided by Checkmarx following registration